-Tiong Bahru food for a satisfying meal
+Tiong Bahru food

 From its vinyl shops to indie boutiques, Tiong Bahru is a treasure trove for hipsters, and a favourite haunt for local artists and creatives alike.
 By now, famous cafés like Tiong Bahru Bakery, Plain Vanilla, and Forty Hands have made a name for themselves in the famous Tiong Bahru district.

 As one of Singapore’s oldest neighbourhood, Tiong Bahru holds more than just your pretty café nosh.
-Today, we bring you through 10 Tiong Bahru food gems in this famous district.
+Today, we bring you through 14 Tiong Bahru food gems in this famous district.

 1. Tow Kwar Pop